 Per person loading calculations were used to estimate future loads from WWTFs and OSTDS under different planning scenarios, as described below.
 DEP's Domestic Wastewater Program estimates each person in Florida generates 100 gallons of wastewater per day.
 For OSTDS, DOH estimates each person in Florida generates 10 lbs TN/yr.
-US-IFAS estimates each person in Florida generates 10 grams TP/day.
-Phosphorus loading rates from OSTDS are not affected by new technologies or BMAP management strategies.
+US-IFAS estimates each person in Florida generates 10 lbs TN/yr.
+OSTDS are not affected by new technologies or BMAP management strategies.
 An attenuation rate of 50% for wastewater effluent disposal was applied to loading calculations to derive the estimated future load to the basin.